IsometricShahil/TVec/README.md

 * Mirroring.
 * Angle between two vectors.
 * Linear interpolation.

+# Testing
+TVec uses [lust](https://github.com/bjornbytes/lust) for it's unit testing, to run the unit tests you must place lust beside the `tests.lua` file and then run `luajit tests.lua`, `luajit` can be `lua` too. (or.. whatever "lua" you have brewed..)

 # Feedback
 I will very much appreciate suggestions, bug reports and general feedback from others, you can provide your input in [here](https://github.com/FlamingArr/TVec/issues).